9t0wl/9t0wl/index.md

 The "Crack the Hash" room provided a hands-on learning experience in the art of password cracking.
 I gained proficiency in using essential tools like John the Ripper and Hashcat, and I developed a deeper understanding of the importance of strong passwords and secure password storage practices.

+#   C4ptur3-th3-fl4g: Mastering Web Exploitation and File Inclusion

+**Introduction**

+My latest conquest on TryHackMe was the "C4ptur3-th3-fl4g" machine, an engaging challenge that put my web exploitation skills to the test.
+This machine focused on a critical vulnerability: file inclusion, and it provided a valuable lesson in the importance of securing web applications.

+**Enumeration and Discovery**

+As always, I began with thorough reconnaissance.
+Using Nmap, I scanned the machine to identify open ports and services.
+I also carefully analyzed the web application, looking for any clues or potential vulnerabilities.

+**Exploiting File Inclusion**

+The breakthrough came when I discovered a file inclusion vulnerability in the web application.
+This vulnerability allowed me to manipulate file paths and potentially access sensitive information or execute malicious code.

+I leveraged tools like Burp Suite to craft payloads and experiment with different file inclusion techniques.
+Through careful exploitation, I was able to gain access to critical system files and ultimately capture the flag.

+**Lessons Learned**

+The "C4ptur3-th3-fl4g" machine taught me the importance of securing web applications against file inclusion vulnerabilities.
+I learned how to identify and exploit these weaknesses, and I gained a deeper understanding of the potential impact they can have on a system's security.

+#   Cap: Exploiting Web Misconfigurations and Vulnerable Services

+**Introduction**

+My latest Hack The Box adventure led me to the "Cap" machine, a challenge that highlighted the importance of securing web servers and services.
+This machine presented a combination of web exploitation and privilege escalation techniques, providing a valuable learning experience.

+**Enumeration and Initial Foothold**

+As always, I began with careful enumeration.
+Using Nmap, I scanned the machine to identify open ports and services.
+I also meticulously analyzed the web server, looking for any misconfigurations or vulnerabilities.

+My efforts paid off when I discovered a misconfiguration in the web server that allowed directory traversal.
+I leveraged this vulnerability to access sensitive files and gain initial access to the system.

+**Privilege Escalation: Exploiting a Vulnerable Service**

+Once inside, I focused on escalating my privileges to root.
+I diligently enumerated the system, looking for any potential weaknesses.
+After some digging, I identified a vulnerable service running with elevated privileges.

+By exploiting this service, I was able to execute code as root and capture the flag.
+This machine taught me the importance of not only securing web applications but also ensuring that all services running on a system are properly configured and patched.

+**Lessons Learned**

+The "Cap" machine provided a valuable lesson in the risks associated with misconfigured web servers and vulnerable services.
+I learned how to identify and exploit these weaknesses, and I gained a deeper appreciation for the importance of comprehensive system security.

 ## Header 2

 > This is a blockquote following a header.